“So what’s it like being a mom?”

 Life Inside the NICU

-There’s much about NICU that’s hard.
+There’s much about the NICU that’s hard.
 The doctors speak in a foreign language, and even the medical acronyms are multisyllabic.
 The machines are bulky and complex, and they hiss and ding to the beat of their own conductor.
 The babies have so many wires attached to them that it seems like they’re more wire than baby, and they can be handled only during their 30-minute care window every 3 hours.
 Everything is cold and sterile—even the air.
+No NICU tour will prepare you for this.

 But at the end of the day, we go home and the babies do not.
 Chris and I used to joke that we liked kids, but we liked handing them back to their parents after a few hours and running away.
 Ironically, we still do that—but with our own kids.
 We spend a few hours at the hospital every day participating in cares, and then we go home, leaving our children in the very capable hands of their NICU nurses while we carry on with the rest of our lives.